-Fair Value of Financial Instruments - The recorded amounts for cash and cash equivalents, restricted cash, receivables, other current assets and accounts payable and accrued liabilities approximate fair value due to their short-term nature.
-The fair value of amounts outstanding under the Company's credit agreements and the Employee Housing Bonds (as defined in Note 6, Long-Term Debt) approximate book value due to the variable nature of the interest rate, which is a market rate, associated with the debt.
-The estimated fair value of the 6.25% Notes (as defined in Note 6, Long-Term Debt) is based on quoted market prices (a Level 2 input).
-The estimated fair value of the EPR Secured Notes and EB-5 Development Notes (each as defined in Note 6, Long-Term Debt), have been estimated using analyses based on current borrowing rates for debt with similar remaining maturities and ratings (a Level 2 input).
-The carrying values, including any unamortized premium or discount, and estimated fair values of the 6.25% Notes, EPR Secured Notes and EB-5 Development Notes as of July 31, 2020 are presented below (in thousands):
+Fair Value of Financial Instruments - The recorded amounts for cash and cash equivalents, restricted cash, receivables, other current assets, accounts payable and accrued liabilities and the EB-5 Development Notes (as defined in Note 6, Long-Term Debt) approximate fair value due to their short-term nature.
+The fair value of amounts outstanding under the Company's credit agreements and the Employee Housing Bonds (as defined in Note 6, Long-Term Debt) approximate book value due to the variable nature of the interest rate associated with the debt.
+The estimated fair values of the 6.25% Notes and the 0.0% Convertible Notes (each as defined in Note 6, Long-Term Debt) are based on quoted market prices (a Level 2 input).
+The estimated fair value of the EPR Secured Notes (as defined in Note 6, Long-Term Debt) has been estimated using an analysis based on current borrowing rates for debt with similar remaining maturities and ratings (a Level 2 input).
+The carrying values, including any unamortized premium or discount, and estimated fair values of the 6.25% Notes, 0.0% Convertible Notes and EPR Secured Notes as of July 31, 2021 are presented below (in thousands):

-July 31, 2020
+July 31, 2021

 Carrying Value Estimated Fair Value

-6.25% Notes \$ 600,000 \$ 643,500
+6.25% Notes \$ 600,000 \$ 638,730

-EPR Secured Notes \$ 137,314 \$ 150,628
+0.0% Convertible Notes \$ 477,755 \$ 580,583

-EB-5 Development Notes \$ 47,833 \$ 47,212
+EPR Secured Notes \$ 135,711 \$ 206,025

-Stock-Based Compensation - Stock-based compensation expense is measured at the grant date based upon the estimated fair value of the award and is recognized as expense over the applicable vesting period of the award generally using the straight-line method (see Note 17 "Stock Compensation Plan" for more information), less the amount of forfeited awards which are recorded as they occur.
-The following table shows total net stock-based compensation expense for the years ended July 31, 2020, 2019 and 2018 included in the Consolidated Statements of Operations (in thousands):
+Stock-Based Compensation - Stock-based compensation expense is measured at the grant date based upon the estimated fair value of the award and is recognized as expense over the applicable vesting period of the award generally using the straight-line method (see Note 17, Stock Compensation Plan, for more information), less the amount of forfeited awards which are recorded as they occur.
+The following table shows total net stock-based compensation expense for the years ended July 31, 2021, 2020 and 2019 included in the Consolidated Statements of Operations (in thousands):

-Year Ended July 31, 2020 2019 2018 Mountain stock-based compensation expense \$ 17,410 \$ 16,474 \$ 15,716 Lodging stock-based compensation expense 3,399 3,219 3,215 Real Estate stock-based compensation expense 212 163 109 Pre-tax stock-based compensation expense 21,021 19,856 19,040 Less: benefit from income taxes 5,027 4,589 5,406 Net stock-based compensation expense \$ 15,994 \$ 15,267 \$ 13,634 quality credit institutions.
+Year Ended July 31, 2021 2020 2019 Mountain stock-based compensation expense \$ 20,311 \$ 17,410 \$ 16,474 Lodging stock-based compensation expense 3,783 3,399 3,219 Real Estate stock-based compensation expense 301 212 163 Pre-tax stock-based compensation expense 24,395 21,021 19,856 Less: benefit from income taxes 5,871 5,027 4,589 Net stock-based compensation expense \$ 18,524 \$ 15,994 \$ 15,267

+Concentration of Credit Risk - The Company's financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents and restricted cash.
+The Company places its cash and temporary cash investments in low risk accounts with high-quality credit institutions.
 The Company does not enter into financial instruments for trading or speculative purposes.
 Concentration of credit risk with respect to accounts and notes receivables is limited due to the wide variety of customers and markets in which the Company transacts business, as well as their dispersion across many geographical areas.
 The Company performs ongoing credit evaluations of its customers and generally does not require collateral, but does require advance deposits on certain transactions.